Guake/guake/README.rst

 - Things to fix after the port
 - - Rename widgets (from _ to -) to match the names used in the settings
 - - Split files in to single class modules
+- - fix tab bar buttons sometimes losing their text (eg after adding 3+ new tabs from the context menu, hovering them restores the text)

 There is stil lots of work to do.
 The first commit on this branch only gets guake up with one tab open.